vault27/Foundation/paloalto.md

 - Troubleshooting of the tunnel is done much the same way as any IPSec tunnel would be troubleshot

 ## VSYS

+- If several VSYSes are connected via extermal equipment then there is an issue - to many sessions!

 ### Inter-vsys routing